lukaszbol/RollADice/README.md

 GAME RULES:
 - The game has 2 players, playing in rounds.
-- At the start of the game, the player sets how many dices they want to use (1 or 2) and the winnning score (e.g. 20 points).
+- At the start of the game, the player sets how many dices they want to use (1 or 2).
+- Then, the player sets FINAL SCORE (e.g. 20 points), in the upper-right corner.
 - In each turn, a player rolls a dice as many times as they wish.
 Each result gets added to their ROUND (Current) score.
 - The player can choose to 'Hold', which means that their ROUND score gets added to the player's GLOBAL score.
 After that, it is the next player's turn.
 - The first player to reach the winning score (e.g. 20 points) on GLOBAL score wins the game.